IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-blazor.md

 ### {PackageGrids} (Data Grid)

-* A new argument `primaryKey` has been introduced to `IgbRowDataEventArgs` from `Detail`, and part of the event arguments that are emitted by the `rowAdded` and `rowDeleted` events.
+* A new argument `PrimaryKey` has been introduced to `IgbRowDataEventArgs` from `Detail`, and part of the event arguments that are emitted by the `RowAdded` and `RowDeleted` events.
 When the grid has a primary key attribute added, then the emitted primaryKey event argument represents the row ID, otherwise it defaults to null.
-* `rowSelectionChanging` event arguments are changed.
-Now, the `oldSelection`, `newSelection`, `added` and `removed` collections no longer consist of the row keys of the selected elements when the grid has set a primaryKey, but now in any case the row data is emitted.
+* `RowSelectionChanging` event arguments are changed.
+Now, the `OldSelection`, `NewSelection`, `Added` and `Removed` collections no longer consist of the row keys of the selected elements when the grid has set a primaryKey, but now in any case the row data is emitted.
 * When the grid is working with remote data and a primary key has been set, the selected rows that are not currently part of the grid view will be emitted for a partial row data object.
-* When selected row is deleted from the grid component `rowSelectionChanging` event will no longer be emitted.
+* When selected row is deleted from the grid component `RowSelectionChanging` event will no longer be emitted.
-* The `onGroupingDone` event has been renamed to `groupingDone` to not violate the no on-prefixed outputs convention.
+* The `OnGroupingDone` event has been renamed to `GroupingDone` to not violate the no on-prefixed outputs convention.
-* The `onDensityChanged` event has been renamed to `densityChanged` to not violate the no on-prefixed outputs convention.
+* The `OnDensityChanged` event has been renamed to `DensityChanged` to not violate the no on-prefixed outputs convention.
 All components exposing this event are affected.

 ### {PackageGrids} (Pivot Grid)

-* The `IgbPivotDateDimension` properties `inBaseDimension` and `inOption` have been deprecated and renamed to `baseDimension` and `options` respectively.
+* The `IgbPivotDateDimension` properties `InBaseDimension` and `InOption` have been deprecated and renamed to `BaseDimension` and `Options` respectively.

 ### {PackageDockManager} (DockManager)